 In addition to creative inspiration, you can also send them recommended content to engage with, like popular LinkedIn posts to comment on, share, etc. This will help facilitate productive social media activity while also saving time.

-When assessing the merit of a CEO social media strategy, many executives will want to see tangible statistics and metrics to support the business case.
-Here are a couple stats you can cite that demonstrate how valuable executive social media activation can be:
+When assessing the merit of an executive social media strategy, many executives will want to see tangible statistics and metrics to support the business case.
+Here are a couple of stats you can cite that demonstrate how valuable executive social media activation can be:

 LinkedIn is still a vital component of most B2B social media strategies, so B2B execs will definitely want to make LinkedIn a priority.
 To help quantify its value as a platform, LinkedIn now offers a Social Selling Index feature, which measures an individual’s social selling efforts.
 Returning to the notion of providing ROI, this tool is a great way to show executives how getting social is building their brand.

 You can also show direct competitors’ SSIs, which provides executives with an idea of what the industry competition is doing (or not doing!) and helps them contextualize the opportunities for your brand.

 Need to align your exec social media activations into your overall social media marketing operation?
 Use our Social Media Marketing Planning Template to align your strategy plans.
 To simplify it, copy/paste the Google Doc to get started. → Click here to get it now.